 But medical bills can raise some interesting questions.
 What happens if a health insurance company has already paid for the injured person’s medical bills?
 Can the plaintiff sue the liable party for the amount of those medical bills anyway?
 If so, wouldn’t that result in the plaintiff getting a "windfall"?
 But shouldn’t the liable party have to pay for the harm it causes?
 Let's take a closer look at how health insurance comes into play in a personal injury lawsuit, and how medical liens work.

-Jim suffers injuries at work when he is struck by an earth mover being operated by another worker.
+In short, the answer is yes, but the plaintiff probably isn’t going to end up with all the money that was meant to cover those medical bills.
+To illustrate how this works, consider the example of a hypothetical construction worker named Jim, who suffers injuries at work when he is struck by an earth-mover being operated by a co-worker.
 Jim, who has health insurance, goes to the hospital.
 Along with numerous minor injuries, Jim’s right shoulder is badly hurt, requiring surgery.
 Over the course of several months, doctors perform surgery and Jim regularly sees a physical therapist to strengthen the repaired shoulder.
-After deductibles, Jim’s health insurance pays for all of the treatment, which totals $50,000.
+After deductibles, Jim’s health insurance pays for all of his medical treatment stemming from the accident, which totals $25,000.

-Jim hires an attorney and files a lawsuit against a construction company involved in the project.
-Jim’s health insurance company files a lien against the lawsuit.
-By filing the lien, the health insurance company is arguing, in essence, “Jim is the one who was injured, so it is his prerogative to sue.
-But Jim did not pay for the medical care he received for his shoulder, the insurance company did.
-So, if he receives reimbursement for the medical care that was provided, that money should go to his insurance company, not directly to him.”
+A medical lien is a demand for repayment that may be placed against a personal injury case.
+By filing the lien in the above example, Jim's health insurance company is arguing, "Jim is the one who was injured, so it is his prerogative to sue.
+But Jim did not pay for the medical care he received for his shoulder.
+We did.
+So, if he receives reimbursement for the medical care that was provided, that money should go to us, not directly to him.”